V-Cube 8: Solutions

 There are a number of methods that can be used to solve a V-Cube 8.
 One method is to first group the center pieces of common colors together, then to match up edges that show the same two colors.
 Once this is done, turning only the outer layers of the cube allows it to be solved like a 3×3×3 cube.
 However, certain positions that cannot be solved on a standard 3×3×3 cube may be reached.
 For instance, a single sextet of edges may be inverted, or the cube may appear to have an odd permutation (that is, two pieces must be swapped, which is not possible on the 3×3×3 cube).
 These situations are known as parity errors, and require special algorithms to be solved.

 Another similar approach to solving this cube is to first pair the edges, and then the centers.
 This, too, is vulnerable to the parity errors described above.

 Other methods solve the cube by solving a cross and the centers, but not solving any of the edges and corners not needed for the cross, then the other edges would be placed similar to the 3×3 Fridrich method.

 Some methods are designed to avoid the parity errors described above.
 For instance, solving the corners and edges first and the centers last would avoid such parity errors.
 Once the rest of the cube is solved, any permutation of the center pieces can be solved.
 Note that it is possible to apparently exchange a pair of face centers by cycling three face centers, two of which are visually identical.

 Records

 The World Cube Association does not keep records for this puzzle.
-Anyu Zhang claims the unofficial world record single with a time of 3:19.87.
+ChunPao Ni claims the unofficial world record single with a time of 3:00.105.